avenuemagpie/art-design/_posts/2016-08-21-wave-organ.markdown

 Now What?
 ---

-I'm not sure.
-I've visited [Halprin’s lagoon and streams](http://experiments.californiahistoricalsociety.org/lawrence-halprin-and-the-letterman-digital-arts-center/), or Crissy field’s nature preserve / beaches for similar experiences.
+If I had a backyard it would make sense to make a quietly flowing pond full koi.
+Since I don't I visit [Halprin’s lagoon and streams](http://experiments.californiahistoricalsociety.org/lawrence-halprin-and-the-letterman-digital-arts-center/), or Crissy field’s nature preserve / beaches for similar experiences.
 Better yet, I would love to visit and meditate in the still steam pools of Iceland that’s being touted all over social media.
 I'd love to make and share a piece of art that uses either man-made or natural inputs.
 Thoughts on this anyone?